munificent/game-programming-patterns/book/spatial-partition.markdown

     <aside name="quad">

     A quadtree partitions 2D space.
 Its 3D analogue is the *octree*: it takes a *volume* and partitions it into eight *cubes*.
-Aside from the obvious differences, it works just the same as its flatter sibling.
+Aside from the obvious differences, it works the same as its flatter sibling.

     </aside>